rackerlabs/technical-blog/_posts/2015-08-28-jenkins-post-build-plugin-part-2.md

 ## <a name="build-action"></a>Build Action Class

-To make a new page entry in Jenkins side-panel, all one has to do is create a class that implements `hudson.model.Action` interface.
+To make a new page entry in Jenkins side-panel, you just need to create a class that implements `hudson.model.Action` interface.
 Let's create a new `TestExampleBuildAction` class that implements this.
-To create a new page, one has to provide three entities to Jenkins through this interface.
+To create a new page, provide three entities to Jenkins through this interface.
 These are a [URL name] (http://javadoc.jenkins-ci.org/hudson/model/Action.html#getUrlName()) to access this page, a [display name] (http://javadoc.jenkins-ci.org/hudson/model/Action.html#getDisplayName()) and an [icon] (http://javadoc.jenkins-ci.org/hudson/model/Action.html#getIconFileName()) for the side-panel entry.
-Let's have the page located at 'testExampleBuild' (url name), with the display name 'Test Example Build Page' and provide an icon file located at the `src/main/webapp/img/<iconFileName>.png`.
+Let's have the page located at 'testExampleBuild' (url name), with the display name 'Test Example Build Page', and provide an icon file located at the `src/main/webapp/img/<iconFileName>.png`.
 There are two ways to return the `getIconFileName()`
 string:

 1. Having your own icon file: This file needs to be present at `src/main/webapp/img/` and the return string can be a relative path: `"/plugin/testExample/img/<iconFileName>.png"`
-1. Using an existing icon from the target/work/webapp/images/24x24 : For this, just return the string `"<iconFileName>.png"` and it will automatically be fetched from this location
+1. Using an existing icon from the target/work/webapp/images/24x24 : For this, just return the string `"<iconFileName>.png"`, and it will automatically be fetched from this location

-We will pass the "Hello \<name\>"/"Bonjour \<name\>" string from the publisher to the build-action and therefore need a string parameter to store this in the latter.
+Because we pass the "Hello \<name\>"/"Bonjour \<name\>" string from the publisher to the build-action, we need a string parameter to store this in the latter.
 We also need to pass the `AbstractBuild build` to the `TestExampleBuildAction` class to let Jenkins know that everything implemented in `TestExampleBuildAction` is build related.
 The best way to do this is through the build-action class constructor.
 Notice how an object of this class is